declan-wu/4ww3-project1/README.md

 iii.
 It is a relatively new feature so it's possible that some browsers do not yet support it.
 This is mitigated by using the `<img>` tag inside of the `<picture>` tag so it will always be backwards compatible.

+# NEW FOR PART 2
+Nothing to add, all features implemented as requested.
+Same URL as above to see the website.